grid-line

 Indonesia is the only country with more TikTok users than the US.
 It is home to more than 165 million users.

-Brazil, Mexico and Vietnam round out the top 5.
+Brazil, Mexico and Vietnam round out the top 5 countries when it comes to raw user numbers.

 Other platforms pivot to social commerce